 The Type tool has a number of sub-headings including Area type (type within a shape or area), Type on a path (useful for creating curved text for example) and Vertical Type.

 You can do these manually.
 But the automation of the process with these tools saves a lot of time.

 (Rectange / Rounded rectangle / Elipse / Polygon / Star / Flare)

-But all of them, we have used in our designs at one point or another.
+But all of them, we’ve used in our designs at one point or another.

 Shape builder tool

 Geometric shapes on their own look quite basic.
 It’s when you combine them together that you start to make interesting shapes that look more like design elements.

 The Shape Builder tool is one of our favourite parts of Adobe Illustrator.
 You combine shapes together and add or remove elements to create something completely new.

 Fill / stroke